 The biggest threat to Bermuda grass is temperatures that are too cool.
 Bermuda grass loves warmer temperatures, ideally during days that are 80 degrees Fahrenheit or warmer.
 The soil itself should be at least 65 degrees Fahrenheit daily for optimum growth of the Bermuda grass.

-It is especially important to ensure that the Bermuda grass is not exposed to freezes and frosts.
-In the late Spring or early Summer, conditions are typically ideal for the growth of Bermuda grass, because it is around this time that temperatures rise above 80 degrees Fahrenheit.
+Bermuda goes into dormancy when colder temperatures arrive.
+In the Spring, conditions are typically ideal for the growth of Bermuda grass, because it is around this time that temperatures rise above 80 degrees Fahrenheit.

 Bermuda Grass Requires Full Sun

 Bermuda grass loves warmth, so full sun is required to grow and maintain Bermuda grass.
 If it is too shady, the temperature of the soil will drop, making it difficult to plant and maintain Bermuda grass.
 Spring is the best time to plant Bermuda grass because the sun tends to be out for more days.
 Furthermore, the sun stays out longer during the day, so the Bermuda grass will have plenty of sun and warmth to grow and remain healthy.